 Tax data are sometimes difficult to interpret as economic indicators, but tax outturns are among the earliest data available about the state of the economy.
 The Government has decided that it is important that this information about the economy should be available to market analysts, and the general public, as soon as possible.

 Monthly tax outturn data are published here, usually by the end of the following month, shortly after they are reported to Ministers.

-Total unconsolidated tax revenue for the eleven months ended May 2020 was $1,641 million (1.9%) above the 2020 Budget Economic and Fiscal Update forecast and $123 million (0.1%) less than last year.
-GST, other persons’, corporate tax and source deductions were above forecast, while customs and excise duties were below forecast.
-The remainder of the tax types were close to forecast.
+Total unconsolidated tax revenue for the eleven months ended May 2021 was $4,515 million (4.7%) above the 2021 Budget Economic and Fiscal Update forecast and $13,658 million (15.6%) more than last year.
+Corporate tax, GST, source deductions, resident withholding tax (RWT) on dividends and other persons tax were above forecast, while the other tax types were close to forecast.

 The figures reported in the spreadsheets below are on an unconsolidated basis, adding to total tax, and differ from the figures reported in the monthly financial statements of the Government.
 The monthly financial statements are prepared on a consolidated basis, meaning they eliminate tax transactions between Departments, State-owned enterprises and Crown entities.
 The eliminations are included in Section III in the Monthly History spreadsheet for comparison with the figures in the financial statements of the Government.

 The Treasury publishes tax outturns in conjunction with the release of the monthly Financial Statements of the Government of New Zealand.
 Sometimes there are delays in data collection due to audits, holidays, or changes to processes.
 If the release date should change, a message will appear on this page and on the Treasury main page.
 The upcoming release dates are listed on the Treasury's Calendar of upcoming releases.
 The standard time for each release will be 10am.